telerik/ajax-docs/general-information/using-jquery/using-jquery.md

 * [Query before 3.4.0, as used in Drupal, Backdrop CMS, and other products, mishandles jQuery.extend(true, {}, ...) because of Object.prototype pollution.
 If an unsanitized source object contained an enumerable `__proto__` property, it could extend the native Object.prototype](https://www.cvedetails.com/cve/CVE-2019-11358/) - from version **R1 2019**

+You can find more information in the following KB article on the matter: [Vulnerabilities of jQuery versions embedded and fixed in UI for ASP.NET AJAX](https://www.telerik.com/support/kb/aspnet-ajax/details/vulnerabilities-of-jquery-versions-embedded-in-ui-for-asp.net-ajax).

 ### See Also